ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 of service (DoS) attacks on the server's storage space.

-In the simple mode of operation, upon recieving a submission at the sct-feedback well-known URL, a HTTPS server will perform a set of operations, checking on each sct\_feedback object before storing it:
+In the simple mode of operation, upon recieving a submission at the sct-feedback well-known URL, an HTTPS server will perform a set of operations, checking on each sct\_feedback object before storing it:

   1. the HTTPS server MAY modify the sct\_feedback object, and discard